acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 author: acv
 ---

-## What Do I Mean?
+## What Do You Mean?

-Recently, I was working on a little side project where I needed to implement a formula for an [incremental mean](https://math.stackexchange.com/a/106720) in Python.
-I ended up with this:
+Recently, I was working on a [side project](https://github.com/acviana/multiarmed-bandit-simulation/tree/main) that requires iteratively appending to a series of numbers and updating the mean.
+It turns out there's a computationally efficient way to do this by implementing an [incremental mean](https://math.stackexchange.com/a/106720) instead of just recalculating the mean of the whole series.
+Here what that looks like in Python:

 ```python
 def incremental_mean(mean: float, observation: float, n: int) -> float:
     return mean + ((observation - mean) / n)
 ```

-I then used it to calculate a "running mean" of a list of numbers, meaning the $n$th mean in my output list was the mean of the first $n$ numbers in the input list.
-I then compared the result of my loop using my incremental mean against one using the `mean` function from the Python Standard Library.
+The benefit of using this incremental mean formula for this is that each incremental calculation is $\mathcal{O}(1)$ while calculating the mean of the entire series would be $\mathcal{O}(n)$.
+To see this I benchmarked two running means over 1000 randomly generated floats, one using my incremental mean and one using the `statistic.mean` function from the Python Standard Library.

 ```python
 %%timeit